 2. A minimum of 25 credit hours of undergraduate coursework in speech-language pathology that includes courses related to the normal development of speech, language, and hearing processes; courses related to disordered speech, language, and hearing; and courses related to the speech and hearing sciences.
 Students with an undergraduate degree in a different discipline may apply directly to the master’s program.
 In this situation, the student will be required to complete preparatory “make up” courses in our undergraduate program prior to beginning graduate coursework and clinical practica.
-The specific courses that will be needed will be determined by the Director of Graduate Studies once the student has been admitted to the program.
-For ASHA certification and NYS teacher certification, the following courses are also required.
+The specific courses that will be needed will be determined by the graduate program director, once the student has been admitted to the program.
+For ASHA Certification and New York State Teacher Certification, the following courses are also required.
 If they were not taken at the undergraduate level, they will be added to the graduate program:

 a.
 3 credits in a biological science

 d.
 3 credits in the social and behavioral sciences

 h.
 SLP 401 Aural Rehabilitation

 i.
 SLP 424 Speech-Language Pathology Programs in Schools